StoneMonarch/StoneMonarch/README.md

 ## About Me

-- 🔭 I’m currently working on a private Status Page, built using Angular and Nest.JS, with Docker as a deployment method.
+- 🔭 I’m currently working on a private Pastebin, built using Next.js and Nest.JS, with Docker as a deployment method.

-- 🌱 I’m currently learning Docker, Nest.JS, GraphQL and more.
+- 🌱 I’m currently learning Next.JS, React, GraphQL and more.

 - 👯 I’m looking to collaborate on any active Projects.